Basavono po kulumoe i-ta ñei, Teliki Makumoso li-ko Banie.myth of originWhen our country emerged, our Supreme God was called Banie.

 📘 The anchor is attached to a rope or chain (iula).
 The term iula can also refer, metonymically, to the anchor itself.

-7 – after existential verbbe with ‹s.o.›, equiv. of Eng. ‘have’
+4 – after existential verbs.th.be, exist with ‹s.o.›; equiv. of Eng. ‘have’

 Monone adapa kape i-wene teve kia na.Their trunk will remain with you and me.

 A-rom, na vilo engaiote!
-Vilo pon i-vio teve kiapa tae.Look at this strange plant! [lit.
+Vilo pon i-vio teve kiapa tae.Look at this strange plant!
+We don't have it (in our island). [lit.
 That plant doesn't exist with us.]
-We don't have it (in our island).

 Kula pe li-vio ne teviri li-ioi; ka kula i-vio i-katei ne teviumu.dragging a canoe on landThose who are standing by the stern, they will push; the others stand at the prow, and pull.